-How does your country monitor and evaluate its FMD control objectives?

 What are the key indicators to know if your FMD control strategy is working?

-What are you targets for key indicators in 3-5 years’ time?

 SOCIO-ECONOMIC IMPACT:

+Social indicators include for example impact in poverty, whether related to income or social and living conditions, and access to adequate nutrition.
+Economic indicators include public and private costs of an outbreak, as well as the costs of the measures taken in order to control or prevent the disease and disease outbreaks.

 Has the socio-economic impact of FMD been assessed in your country? (exclusive)